Disclosure: Your support helps keep our site running! We earn referral fees for some of the products & services we recommend. Learn more

 Last Updated:

-The CONCACAF Champions Cup is on, and you can watch it for less with Sling TV!
+Watch Columbus Crew vs CF Pachuca in the CONCACAF Champions Cup final on June 1st at on FS1.
+You can watch it for less with Sling TV!
 Get 50% off your first month of Sling TV when you sign up now!

-Many of us want to cut the cord to save money, but hesitate because we’re worried about losing access to live sports.
+Many people want to cut the cord to save money but hesitate because they’re worried about losing access to live sports.
 Thankfully, it’s easier than ever to watch sports without cable.
 One of the easiest and cheapest ways is to sign up for ESPN+.
 Read on to find out all you need.

 In a hurry?
-ESPN+ is a great service for sports fan — especially if you care about sports outside of the NFL.
-There’s an enormous number of live events that it provides.
+ESPN+ is a great service for sports fans — especially if you care about sports outside of the NFL.
+It provides an enormous number of live events.
 There are three main ways to get it:

 • Hulu Bundle: Get the on-demand Hulu, ESPN+, and Disney+ all in one place for $14.99/mo.